gradle/gradle/subprojects/docs/src/docs/release/notes.md

     * Is it the same as what was *requested*?
 * Why is the *selected* version of a dependency different to the *requested*?

 The *selected* version of a dependency can be different to the *requested* (i.e. user declared) version due to dependency conflict resolution or by explicit dependency force rules.
-The `dependencyInsight` report makes this clear.
+Similar to the standard gradle depenency report, the `dependencyInsight` report shows both versions.
+It also shows a requested dynamic version (e.g. "junit:junit:4.+") together with the actually selected version (e.g. "junit:junit:4.10").
+Please keep in mind that Maven snapshot dependencies are not treated as dynamic versions but as changing modules, similar to what Maven does (for the difference see the [userguide](http://gradle.org/docs/nightly/userguide/dependency_management.html#sec:dependency_management_overview)).
+Maven snapshots might be treated as dynamic versions in a future version of Gradle which would provide nice insight into pom snapshot resolution.

 The `dependencyInsight` report task is invaluable when investigating how and why a dependency is resolved, and it is available on all projects out of the box.